dweb-camp-2019/meshnet/prodnet/README.md

 ### MikroTik mANTBox 15s (Outdoor Sector)

-1. Connect device to a router with a DHCP server and scan for the IP address of the mANTBox 15s
+1. Connect device to a router with a DHCP server and scan for the IP address of the mANTBox 15s with a tool like `nmap`

+1. SSH into the device with `ssh admin@IP_ADDRESS`

-1. Ensure the device has fresh configurations, run `/system reset-configuration` as needed
+1. Ensure the device has fresh configurations, run `/system reset-configuration` if needed

-1. SSH into the device with `ssh admin@IP_ADDRESS`, then run [mant15s/mant15s-ap.rsc](mant15s/mant15s-ap.rsc) after replacing the `ADMIN_PASSWORD`
+1. Run [mant15s/mant15s-ap.rsc](mant15s/mant15s-ap.rsc) after replacing the `ADMIN_PASSWORD`

 ### MikroTik cAP ac (Indoor Omnidirectional)